Adults

 Grace Book Club

 Everyone is welcome to meet at 9:30a on the first Saturday of every month (with a few exceptions) in the Bonhoeffer Room.
 Participants choose from a variety of books, including current and classic novels, and non-fiction from biography to history.
-See the weekly announcements for current and future books.
-For more information, contact Sue Swanson.

 SMALL GROUPS